Jon Bird and Timothy Hyman in conversation about the art of Leon Golub

 We will discuss these aspects of his art and what Golub meant by his intention to ‘get at the real’, and the intimate and complex relations between his practice and that of his life-long studio companion and wife, the artist Nancy Spero.

 Jon Bird is Emeritus Professor of Art and Critical Theory at Middlesex University.
-An alumni of the RDS (2006-07), he is an artist, writer and curator.
+An alumnus of the RDS (2006-07), he is an artist, writer and curator.
 The author of books and articles on Leon Golub and Nancy Spero, he has curated three Golub Retrospectives: in Dublin and New York (2000); Reina Sofia, Madrid (2011) and the Met Breuer, New York (2018), and ‘Leon Golub Powerplay: The Political Portraits’ at the National Portrait Gallery, London (2016).
 His two critical monographs on Golub are Leon Golub: Echoes of the Real (revised 2011) and Leon Golub Powerplay: The Political Portraits (2016).

 Timothy Hyman trained at The Slade and was elected a Royal Academician (Painting) in 2011, and he is a founding teacher at the Royal Drawing School.
 As well as ten London solo exhibitions, he has exhibited widely and his work is in many public collections.
 He is the author of Bonnard (1998), Sienese Painting (2003), and The World New Made (2016).
 He curated ‘Narrative Paintings’ (ICA touring), Carnilavesque (Hayward touring) and the ‘Stanley Spencer’ retrospective (Tate Britain).
 His long engagement with contemporary Indian painters includes the monograph Bhupen Khakhar.